-Some of the most compelling information I’ve recently come across when it comes to accepting yourself is by well-known shame researcher, Brené Brown.
+Some of the most compelling information I’ve come across, when it comes to accepting yourself, is by well-known shame researcher, Brené Brown.
 The extensive work that she has done has given prominence to this epidemic and proven that we can show up in the world and be courageous, even if we feel vulnerable.
 We can live wholeheartedly once we accept our flaws, brokenness and imperfection.

-These 6 signs will tell you whether or not you love and accept yourself.
-If you find that there are some things that you don’t practice, you can easily begin cultivating those traits within yourself.
+These six signs will reveal whether or not you love and accept yourself.
+If you find that you’re lacking in one or more areas, you can easily begin cultivating those traits within yourself.

 1. You prioritize your needs: One of the fundamentals of self-love is having the ability to identify your needs and prioritizing them in your life.
 You’ll have a clear idea about what you need to function at your optimal level and to give your best in all areas of your life.
 This includes self-care rituals that fulfill your mental, emotional and physical needs, which include consuming nutritious food, getting sufficient sleep and exercise, and avoiding junk and harmful substances.
 Taking care of yourself enables you to be generous towards others, without feeling resentful, because you’ll be able to do it from a place of abundance.